-In Isobel McArthur’s adaptation of Jane Austen’s novel, Lizzie Bennet’s bestie, Charlotte, doesn’t merely hold a torch for Lizzie’s beauty and charm in a green-eyed kind of way, she holds a proper romantic torch for her pal (perfectly punctuated with a snippet of The Divine Comedy’s Everybody Knows that I Love You).
-It’s a fleeting moment but importantly, it is by no means thrown away or awkwardly tacked on, instead it offers beautifully embedded representation in a subtle, meaningful way as opposed to bowing to tokenism.
-It’s interesting how much additional tragedy that early moment brings to Charlotte’s fate as wife of the dreaded Mr C too.
-Giving Charlotte a beat to acknowledge such a thing as two women in a relationship as a silly nonsense draws a gentle spotlight to the conundrum faced by the poor Charlottes of Regency era England… The show is a glorious comedy though, so expect big laughs to flank Charlotte’s story!
+In Isobel McArthur’s adaptation of Jane Austen’s novel, Lizzie Bennet’s bestie, Charlotte, doesn’t merely hold a torch for Lizzie’s beauty and charm, she holds a proper romantic torch for her pal.
+It’s a fleeting element but it offers beautifully embedded representation in a subtle way as opposed to bowing to tokenism.
+It’s also interesting how much additional tragedy that early moment brings to Charlotte’s fate as wife of the dreaded Mr C; for me, giving Charlotte a beat to acknowledge the very notion of two women in a relationship as a silly nonsense draws a gentle spotlight to the conundrum faced by the poor Charlottes of Regency era England… The show is a glorious comedy though, so expect big laughs to flank Charlotte’s story!

 So there you have it!
 Here’s hoping I’ll have some cracking shows to add to this list in the not too distant future…